Rosalina (Mario): Other games

-She also appears as a playable character in Mario Golf: World Tour, available via downloadable content.
+Rosalina appears as a playable character in Mario Golf: World Tour, available via downloadable content.
 Rosalina is a playable fighter in Super Smash Bros. for Nintendo 3DS and Wii U and Super Smash Bros.
-Ultimate, where she fights alongside various colored Lumas, as well as being in Mario Party 10, Mario Tennis: Ultra Smash, Super Mario Party, Mario Tennis Aces, Mario Golf: Super Rush and Mario Party Superstars.
+Ultimate, where she fights alongside various colored Lumas, as well as being in Mario Party 10, Mario Tennis: Ultra Smash, Super Mario Party, Mario Tennis Aces, Mario Golf: Super Rush, Mario Strikers Battle League, and Mario Party Superstars.
 She also joined the roster in Mario & Sonic at the Rio 2016 Olympic Games, and later reappeared in Mario & Sonic at the Olympic Games Tokyo 2020.
 Rosalina appears in Super Mario Maker as a Mystery Mushroom costume, which can be unlocked either through the 100-Mario challenge, or by scanning her amiibo figure.
-Rosalina also appeared in a crossover in Puzzle & Dragons Z. She appears in Mario + Rabbids Sparks of Hope along with a Rabbid version of her.
+Rosalina also appeared in a crossover in Puzzle & Dragons Z. She appears in Mario + Rabbids Sparks of Hope, where she is possessed by Cursa, the game's main antagonist.
+The game also features Rabbid Rosalina, a Rabbid who admires and dresses like her, as one of the protagonists.

+Other media

+On November 12, 2025, during a Nintendo Direct live presentation, it was announced that Brie Larson will voice Rosalina in The Super Mario Galaxy Movie, alongside Benny Safdie as Bowser Jr.